0-Pierre/jellyseerr/README.md

 - Customize the kill message based on the user's display language.
 - Fix email not sent when creating Jellyfin user.
 - Personalize the welcome email for new users with multi-language support.
-- Allow to select user display language for Jellyseerr during creation process
+- Allow to select user display language for Jellyseerr during creation process.

 ## Getting Started